 Consulting Life.
 Ron began litigation consulting in 1974 and formed Matlon & Associates in 1978.
 His consulting involved mock trials, focus groups, witness preparation sessions, jury questionnaire design, jury selections, post-trial juror interviews, and trial strategy sessions.
 Ron served as a judge at the ABA Client Counseling competitions, spoke at several American Inns of Court as well as the Young Lawyers Division of ATLA, taught seminars for the AJA and NITA, and conducted workshops for the National Intellectual Property Law Institute and the U.S. District Attorney's Office Trial Advocacy Program.
 In 2005, he served as an advisor to the Maryland Trial Lawyers Association and Special Council on Jury Selection Use and Management regarding voir dire practices and the use of questionnaires.
 After 40 years of trial consulting, Ron retired in 2014 after accumulating nearly 200 clients, one of which was the Special Prosecutor in Maryland in a criminal case against a sitting mayor of Baltimore.

 ASTC Life.
 In 1982, Ron, along with a few other individuals, founded the American Society of Trial Consultants in Arizona.
 The first decade were the building years with the development of by-laws, a membership directory, a logo, a code of ethics, and well-attended national conferences.
 After serving as the Society's President in its first year of operation, Ron went on to become ASTC's Executive Director, a post he held from 1984 until June 30, 2015.

-Here is a link to the video that the three presenters above showed at the beginning of the Nashville program that honored Ron.
+Here is the video that the three presenters above showed at the beginning of the Nashville program that honored Ron.